Taylor Heise

-Taylor Heise (born March 17, 2000) is an American women's ice hockey forward for Minnesota and member of the United States women's national ice hockey team.
-She won the Patty Kazmaier Award in 2022.
+Taylor Heise (born March 17, 2000) is an American professional ice hockey forward for the Minnesota Frost of the Professional Women's Hockey League (PWHL).
+She played college ice hockey at Minnesota where she won the Patty Kazmaier Award in 2022.
+She is also a member of the United States national team.
+She was drafted first overall in the 2023 PWHL Draft.

 Early life

 Heise attended Red Wing High School where she was a four-time USA Today American Family Insurance All-USA honoree.
 As a senior in 2018, she recorded 58 goals and 25 assists in 24 games.
-Following an outstanding season, she named the 2018 USA Today High School Sports All-USA Girls Hockey Player of the Year and won the Minnesota Ms. Hockey Award.
+Following an outstanding season, she was named the 2018 USA Today High School Sports All-USA Girls Hockey Player of the Year and won the Minnesota Ms. Hockey Award.

-Playing career
+College career

 Heise began her collegiate career for the Minnesota Golden Gophers during the 2018–19 season.
-During her freshman year she recorded 13 goals and 22 assists in 39 games.
+During her freshman year, she recorded 13 goals and 22 assists in 39 games.
 She led the team with 147 shots on goal, and second on the team with four multi-goal games.
 She also ranked tied for second in the WCHA and ninth in the nation with a team-best five game-winning goals.
 She led WCHA rookies with 22 assists, and ranked third among WCHA rookies and sixth among NCAA rookies with 0.90 points per game.
 Following the season she was named to the WCHA All-Rookie team.

 During the 2019–20 season in her sophomore year, she recorded 18 goals and 25 assists in 36 games.
 She ranked third on the team with a career-high 43 points, ranked second on the team with 25 assists, and ranked second on the team and sixth in the WCHA with 168 shots on goal.
 Following the season she was named to the All-WCHA Third Team.
 During the 2020–21 season in her junior year, she recorded seven goals and nine assists in a season that was shortened due to the COVID-19 pandemic.
 She ranked second on the team with 74 shots on goal, and third on the team with 16 points.